-A student may receive an internal isolation consequence for the reasons outlined below and in appendix 5:
+A student may receive an internal isolation consequence for the reasons outlined below:

-- Failure to attend a 60-minute SLT detention - Receiving two C3 consequences during the academic year (one-day internal isolation) - Receiving three C3 consequences during the academic year (two-day internal isolation) - Receiving three consequences in a week while on stage 3 SLT report (half day internal isolation) - Receiving four or more consequences in a week while on stage 3 SLT report (one-day internal isolation)
+- Failure to attend a SLT detention - Receiving four C3 consequences during the academic year (one-day internal isolation) - Receiving three consequences in a week while on stage 3 SLT report (half day internal isolation) - Receiving four or more consequences in a week while on stage 3 SLT report (one-day internal isolation)

-Section 9 - Supporting students with additional needs
+Section 11 - Supporting students with additional needs

-As part of our commitment to work with students experiencing behavioural difficulties, parents / carers will be obliged to agree to allow their child to attend compulsory after-school 'Behaviour Intervention' sessions as outlined in appendix 5.
+As part of our commitment to work with students experiencing behavioural difficulties, parents / carers will be obliged to agree to allow their child to attend compulsory after-school 'Behaviour Intervention' sessions as outlined in appendix 4.
 The sessions will be co-ordinated by the Deputy Headteacher (Pastoral) and will be aimed at equipping students will techniques to allow them to manage their own behaviour more effectively.

 Students may be placed on the inclusion register for behavioural issues to access 'SEND Support'.
 The school will follow 'Early Help' guidelines for identifying students with social, emotional and mental health issues, with specific focus on the underlying reasons for poor behaviour rather than the behaviour itself.
-Students on the inclusion register for behaviour will access support through SEND Support Profiles.
+Evidence suggests SEND children are three times more likely to experience peer-on-peer abuse, which can have a significant impact on their behaviour and attitude to learning.
+(KCSIE - September 2021) Students on the inclusion register for behaviour will access support through SEND Support Profiles.
 The profiles are designed to identify the factors affecting progress and to put a systematic programme of support in place.
-There are clear stages within the process to track the impact of interventions and modify support systems as necessary (see appendix 5).
+There are clear stages within the process to track the impact of interventions and modify support systems as necessary (see appendix 4).
 Parents will be expected to attend all review meetings once the support programme has started.

-As outlined in our Positive Mental Health and Special Educational Needs policies, we recognise that standardised behaviourist approaches are not successful for all students, particularly those who have experienced trauma and bereavement during the Covid-19 period.
+As outlined in our Positive Mental Health and Special Educational Needs policies, we recognise that standardised behaviourist approaches are not successful for all students.
 This is especially true for students with complex social, emotional and mental health needs, particularly those who have experienced Adverse Childhood Experiences (ACEs).
 This may include students who have experienced developmental trauma and loss or vulnerable children in the care system.
 We acknowledge that 'standardised' behaviourist approaches may re-traumatise them and fail to teach them how to express their emotions in a more appropriate manner.

 Staff are encouraged to recognise and consider such factors when implementing sanctions to specific students.
-This is a key element of the 'Trauma and Attachment Aware Approach' that underpins this policy and is of particular importance as part of our wider 'emotional recovery' approach as students return to school after the Covid-19 period.
+This is a key element of the 'Trauma and Attachment Aware Approach' that underpins this policy and is of particular importance as part of our wider 'emotion coaching' approach.
 As part of this approach all staff recognise:

-- behaviour is a way of students and other adults communicating an emotional need; - being fair is not about everyone getting the same but about getting what they need; - changing or modifying how we respond to behaviour does not mean we compromise expectations;

-- there are often underlying feelings and emotions that might drive behaviour, rather than the behaviour itself; and - not all behaviours are a matter of 'choice' and not all factors linked to a student's behaviour is within their control.
+- behaviour is a way of students and other adults communicating an emotional need; - being fair is not about everyone getting the same but about getting what they need; - changing or modifying how we respond to behaviour does not mean we compromise expectations; - there are often underlying feelings and emotions that might drive behaviour, rather than the behaviour itself; and - not all behaviours are a matter of 'choice' and not all factors linked to a student's behaviour is within their control.